jhnwllr/image-data/README.md

 There are many types of licenses.
 I have mostly broken things down into **non-commercial** and **commercial**. **Non-commerical** meaning anyone normal private citizen can use the photo not for profit.
 And **commercial** meaning a business could use the image to make a profit.

+# Image counts

+Below I look at raw image counts on GBIF.

-# Images counts by kingdom, basisofrecord, and license
+## Images counts by kingdom, basisofrecord, and license

-Not many images are available for commercial use, but many images are still available for non-commercial use.
-Perhaps **iNaturalist** images are licensed as non-commercial, but will still be available?
+Two things to notice here:

+* There are a lot of "herbarium sheets" (preserved specimens) for plants.
+* There are very few human observations available for commercial use.

-Still there are thousands to millions of images available through the GBIF network.
+**iNaturalist** images are **licensed as non-commercial** on GBIF, but might still be available?
+Still there are millions of images available through the GBIF network.

 <img src="https://raw.githubusercontent.com/jhnwllr/image-data/master/plots/kingdomBORBarplot.png" alt="imagedata" width = "700"/>

-# Here we have images broken down by class, basisofrecord, and license
+## Here I have images broken down by class, basisofrecord, and license

-At a lower taxonomic level we see that **flowering plants (magnoliopsida)** have many images.
+At a lower taxonomic level we see that **flowering plants (magnoliopsida, liliopsida)** have many images.

 Also we notice that many groups have thousands of images.